-- Not fully recovered from an illness - Is still too sick to take part in school activities or go outside - Had a fever in the last 24 hours; a child should be fever free for 24 hours - Had a communicable disease and is still considered contagious - Has vomited within the last 24 hours
+- Not fully recovered from an illness - o Is still too sick to take part in school activities or go outside - Had a fever in the last 24 hours; a child should be fever free for 24 hours - Had a communicable disease and is still considered contagious - Has vomited within the last 24 hours

 Parents may be asked to provide a statement from a physician stating that the child is no longer contagious.
-(The child could spread the illness to others.)
-It is hard for children to cope with group situations when they do not feel well.

 If one case of a communicable disease develops in a class (for example, head lice or impetigo), a letter will be sent to all parents to alert them.